tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Security Considerations

-## Security of delegated credential's private key
+## Security of Delegated Credential's Private Key

 Delegated credentials limit the exposure of the private key used in a TLS connection by limiting its validity period.
 An attacker who compromises the private key of a delegated